 Don’t worry if you’d rather hit the gym (or work out in your home) than head outdoors.
 You can do your interval-training program on a treadmill, a stationary bike, or an elliptical machine by following the intensity levels described here.

 Also keep in mind that on days when you’re not doing interval training, you should do some core-strengthening exercises to target the vital muscles in your back, abdomen, pelvis, and hips.
 These are the muscles that are critical for posture, flexibility, balance, and stability.
 And on superbusy days when you can’t find time to do either, get up from your desk and work in a short recreational walk.
 Any exercise is better than none and the fresh air will do you good!

-exercising at a moderate level of intensity, you’re working at a brisk pace.
+moderate level of intensity, you’re working at a brisk pace.
+You are breathing

-up, you’re really moving!
-You’re a bit short of breath, and it’s hard —
+really moving!
+You’re a bit short of breath, and it’s hard — but not

 carrying on a conversation at this level of intensity.

 - Supercharged: When you’re exercising at top speed, whether it’s walking or doing some other form of interval exercise, like swimming or biking, you are truly supercharged!
 You won’t be able to sustain the pace for long, but as you get fitter, the pace that once tired you out will become relatively easy and even your supercharged pace will get faster.